Caring for Your Health After Delivery

 Some social tips to remember include:

 - Limiting visitors: People will want to come over and meet your new family member.
-However, this might not be the best time to be hostess to guests.
+However, this might not be the best time to host guests.
 Know that it’s OK to limit visitors or say no completely to company for the first few weeks.
 During this time, you’ll be adjusting to your new life with your baby, as well as healing from your delivery.
 If you decide to breastfeed, you will also be establishing feeding routines.

 - Asking for help: Don’t be afraid to ask for help.
 Let your family and friends know ways they can help you.
 This could mean cooking meals, helping with laundry, doing household chores, babysitting siblings, or stopping at the store to pick up food and supplies.